 Vitamix 5200 vs 5300 Exhaustive Comparison

-Here is an in-depth comparison of features between Vitamin 5200 and 5300:
+Here is an in-depth comparison of features between Vitamin 5200 vs 5300:

-Although these two blenders belong to the C-Series of the family of Vitamix blenders, they have totally different engines.
-Vitamix 5200 features a powerful 2-peak horsepower, motor that spins the blade at a speed of 37, 000 rpm, that crushes ingredients fast and produces excellent results.
+Although Vitamix 5200 vs 5300 blenders belong to the C-Series of the family of Vitamix blenders, they have totally different engines.
+Vitamix 5200 comes with a powerful 2 horsepower motor peak, the motor that spins the blade at a speed of 37, 000 rpm, that crushes ingredients fast and produces excellent results.

-Vitamix 5300, on the other hand, yields a lot of power thanks to its 2.2 peak horsepower model (this is the highest horsepower motor ever made by Vitamix).
-It also has a built-in cooling fan and larger blades that make it more powerful and efficient than Vitamix 5200.
+Vitamix 5300, on the other hand, yields a lot of power thanks to its 2.2 horsepower motor peak model (the highest horsepower motor ever made by Vitamix).
+Vitamix 5300 also has a built-in cooling fan and larger blades that make it more powerful and efficient.

-Its power is also sufficient enough to blend things like ice that have a harder consistency.
+Vitamix 5300 power is sufficient enough to blend things like ice that have a harder consistency because of it’s added horsepower motor.
 It also does a great job of blending harsh ingredients like vegetables and gaps without having any differences in the performance or even overheating.

-Noise is a relevant spec for most people when looking for a blender of choice.
-The level of noise dampening is similar for both blenders since they have the same housing for the motor.
+Noise is a relevant spec when looking for a blender.
+The level of noise dampening is similar for both Vitamix 5200 and Vitamix 5300 since they have the same housing for the motor.

-When it comes to the noise level, the 5200 model has 88 decibels (DB), while the 5300 model, it is a little noisier, has 98 decibels due to the extra torque.
-Both noise levels are standard for these types of blenders, and you can be assured that it won’t blow your ears.
+When it comes to the noise level, the 5200 Vitamix model has 88 decibels (DB), while the Vitamix 5300 models are a little noisier, has 98 decibels due to the extra torque.
+Both noise levels are standard for these two models, 5300 Vitamix 5200 types of blenders.
+You can assure that these two blenders, 5300 vitamix 5200 models, won’t blow your ears.

-In order for a blender to perform efficiently, it requires blades.
-Both of these blenders from Vitamix have leaves that are made from laser-cut stainless steel that are blunt to the touch but very tough in cutting ingredients.
+For a blender to perform efficiently, it requires blades.
+Both Vitamix 5200 and 5300 has leaves that are made from laser-cut stainless steel that are blunt to the touch but very tough in cutting ingredients.
 Unlike razor-sharp blades, the dull blades rely on the brute motor and sturdy blades to ensure consistency.
-Hence, they are safer to use and powerful when combined with motor strength.
+Hence, Vitamix 5200 and 5300 are safer to use and powerful when combined with motor strength.

-Vitamix 5200 features 3-inch stainless steel laser-cut blades that cut through the ingredients consistently.
-Although the 3-inch stainless steel blades are not as large as those of 5300, they still outperform most blades of other blender models in the market today.
+Vitamix 5200 comes with a 3-inch stainless steel laser-cut blades feature that cut through the tough ingredients consistently.
+Although the 3-inch stainless steel blades are not as large as those of Vitamix 5300, they still outperform most blades of other blender models in the market today.

-Of course, durability is an essential factor when purchasing any product, and this includes blenders.
+Certainly, durability is an essential factor when purchasing any product, and this includes blenders.
 You want a blender that will last long and is not prone to breakage.
-Both mixers are made from a plastic material.
+Both mixers are made from plastic material.
 The Vitamix 5200 is highly durable as the container is made from sturdy polycarbonate that will last for an extended period without breaking.

-The Vitamix 5300 seems like it is made from cheap plastic material, which renders it less durable than the 5200 model.
-Most users have a complaint that the 5300 model feels more affordable, and its tamper is also poorly constructed.
+The Vitamix 5300 seems like it is made from cheap plastic material, which renders less durable than the 5200 blender model.
+Most users complain that the Vitamix 5300 model feels more affordable and its tamper is also poorly constructed.

-So when it comes to durability, the 5300 model is a clear winner.
+So when it comes to durability, Vitamix 5300 model is a clear winner.

 Self & Manual Cleaning

-Both the Vitamix 5200 and Vitamix 5300 blenders have a self-cleaning option that makes cleanup quick and easy.
+Both these two blenders, Vitamix 5200 and Vitamix 5300 blenders, have a self-cleaning option that makes cleanup quick and easy.
 In order for the machines to clean themselves, you just need to warm water and a little dish soap to the container.
-Then turn the device starting from the low-speed setting as you gradually increase the speed.
+Then turn the device starting from the low-speed control setting as you gradually increase the speed.

-The blenders will self-clean in just 60 seconds or less without requiring any disassembling.
-Nonetheless, both blenders can easily be cleaned with sponge and soap.
+These two blenders will self-clean in just 60 seconds or less without requiring any disassembling.
+Nonetheless, both Vitamix 5200 and 5300 blenders can easily be cleaned with sponge and soap.

 Control / Speed Settings

-Both blenders have a control panel design that is nearly identical.
-The speed dial is located in the middle of the motor base and it is used to adjust the speed of the blades.
+Both two blenders, Vitamix 5200 and 5300 blenders, have a control panel design that is nearly identical.
+The speed dial is located in the middle of the motor base and it is used to adjust the variable speed control of the blades.
 The knob in the middle is used for acceleration.
-On the other hand, the one on the right side is a power button in both blenders.
+On the other hand, the one on the right side is a power button in both 5200 and 5300 blenders.

 However, there is a difference when it comes to the location of the other control panels.
-In Vitamix 5200 is a high/variable speed switch positioned on the left.
+In Vitamix 5200 comes a high variable speed control switch positioned on the left.
 Switching the blender to the high switch will give it the highest power while turning it to the variable speed helps to adjust the speed.

-The speed setting for these two blenders is nearly the same.
+The variable speed control setting for Vitamix 5200 vs 5300 blender is nearly the same.
 Vitamix 5200 has variable speed with a setting between 1 and 10.
-Similarly, Vitamix 5300 has ten different speed settings with the highest speed setting being 15, 000 RPM (rotation per minute.)
-This gives you complete control over your blender’s speed.
+Similarly, Vitamix 5300 has ten different variable speed settings with the highest speed control setting being 15, 000 RPM (rotation per minute.)
+This gives you complete control over your two blender’s speed.

-The only difference is that Vitamix 5300 features a pulse switch, while Vitamix 5200 lacks one.
-With the pulse switch, Vitamix 5300 is able to make more chunky consistency.
+The only difference is that Vitamix 5300 has a pulse feature switch, while Vitamix 5200 lacks one.
+With the pulse feature switch, Vitamix 5300 is able to make more chunky consistency.

-The inclusion of the pulse button makes the Vitamix 5300 a favorite to many because it provides them with the ability to make small, powerful bursts to maintain substance.
-This is a valuable feature for those who intend to make soups and salsas.
+The inclusion of pulse button makes the Vitamix 5300 a favorite to many because it provides them with the ability to make small, powerful bursts to maintain substance.
+The variable speed is a valuable feature for those who intend to make soups and salsas.

 One way to boost performance and improve the life span of your blender is by keeping the motor fresh.
 Most mixers in the market lack any exceptional motor cooling and only rely on airflow and vent to prevent overheating.

-However, the Vitamix 5200 and 5300 blenders come in with a built-in cooling fan that brings in cold air via the vents and removes hot air out.
-The built-in cooling fan allows both blenders to run longer without the risk of overheating.
-Nevertheless, 5300 offers more safety as it includes a thermal protection system.
+However, the Vitamix 5200 and 5300 blender come in with a built-in cooling fan that brings in cold air via the vents and removes hot air out.
+The built-in cooling fan allows both Vitamix 5200 and 5300 blenders to run longer without the risk of overheating.
+Nevertheless, Vitamix 5300 offers more safety as it includes a thermal protection system.